Whitney Museum: Library

 Books and materials in the library can be accessed in the museum's database.

 Independent Study Program

 The Whitney Independent Study Program (ISP) was founded in 1968 by Ron Clark.
 The Whitney ISP has helped start the careers of artists, critics, and curators including Jenny Holzer, Andrea Fraser, Julian Schnabel, Kathryn Bigelow, Roberta Smith, and Félix González-Torres, as well as many other well-known cultural producers.
 The program includes both art history and studio programs.
-Each year, the ISP selects 14 students for the Studio Program (artists), four for the Curatorial Program (curators) and six for the Critical Studies Program (researchers).
-It is a one-year program that includes both visiting and hired artists, art historians, and critics, and involves the reading of theory.
-Clark remains its director.
+Each year, the ISP selects 14–16 students for the Studio Program (artists), 3–4 for the Curatorial Program (curators) and 6–7 for the Critical Studies Program (scholars and researchers).
+It is a nine-month program that includes both visiting and hired artists, art historians, and critics, and involves the reading of theory.
+Clark retired in 2023 and Gregg Bordowitz was selected as his replacement.

+In October 2018, the ISP celebrated its 50th anniversary.
+The event took place over two days, from Friday, October 19, to Saturday, October 20, 2018, and featured a series of panels and talks focused on critical theory, contemporary art, and cultural critique.
+The first day began with the panel "(Re)constructing Histories," featuring Nora Alter, Naomi Beckwith, Emily Jacir, Tom McDonough, and Sadia Shirazi, moderated by Kenneth White.
+This was followed by a talk by Hal Foster.
+After a midday break, the panel "Institution and Its Discontents" included presentations by Huey Copeland, Rosalyn Deutsche, Andrea Fraser, Hans Haacke, and Fred Wilson, moderated by Alex Alberro.
+Johanna Burton delivered a talk following the panel.
+The evening concluded with the panel "Pedagogy and Critical Practice," which brought together Emily Apter, Gregg Bordowitz, Eva Diaz, Mary Kelly, and Devin Kenny, moderated by Trista Mallory.

+The second day opened with the panel "Media and Its Apparatuses," featuring Anthony Cokes, Jonathan Crary, LaToya Ruby Frazier, Laura Mulvey, and Ben Young, moderated by Soyoung Yoon.
+This was followed by a talk from Jennifer A. Gonzalez.
+After a short break, Sharon Hayes gave a talk, leading into the final panel, "Activism and Critique," which featured David Harvey, Chantal Mouffe, Martha Rosler, and Gayatri Spivak, moderated by Cassandra Guan.
+A number of participants, marked with an asterisk in the original program, were regular seminar leaders and visiting faculty.